soza780/Personal-blog/readme.md

 `python manage.py runserver`

 ##### what needs to be changed?
-- custome user must have phone number while registering
+- costume user must have phone number while registering
 - UI needed  😊
 - wallet can't be deposited because no bank gateway is programmed for blog(just model have a wallet database)